Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 3. **Inject a message to trigger the lamp change**

-    Drag a *inject* node into your flow and connect it to the lamp node (no special setting needed).
+    Drag a *inject* node into your flow and connect it to the lamp node (no particular setting needed).
 Now you can deploy the changes.

-    If you now click on the button next to the inject node, you should see your light turn darker and to cold white!
+    If you now click on the button next to the inject node, you should see your light turn darker and cold white!

     ![Flow with added inject node](img/getting-started-flow08-inject-node.png)

-    **So how does this work?**
+    **So, how does this work?**

     The Z2M nodes always append the information that shall be sent to the current message of the flow.
-    The *send messages node* then interprets the changes to be made, and publishes them via MQTT.
+    The *send messages node* then interprets the changes to be made and publishes them via MQTT.
-    In this case we only have one lamp and we defined the values directly within the *generic lamp node*.
+    In this case, we only have one lamp, and we defined the values directly within the *generic lamp node*.

-    After the *inject node* you start with just a random message object.
-For our usecase this does not really matter.
+    After the *inject node*, you start with just a random message object.
+For our use-case this does not really matter.
     ``` json
     {
       "_msgid":"b0db48e0.9cf638",